1dhruvsingh/Inventory-and-Order-Management-System/README.md

 # Smart Inventory and Order Management System

 A full-stack web-based system that allows businesses to manage inventory, customers, suppliers, orders, and payments with real-time updates and reporting capabilities.
+This version is simplified for educational purposes, focusing on database management concepts.

+> **Note for Database Management Course**: This project has been simplified to focus on database interactions and management.
+The authentication system has been intentionally simplified for educational purposes, and the backend requirements are minimal.
+You can run this project locally with MySQL Workbench on your MacBook.

 ## Project Overview